 The original Thanksgiving feast, a three-day-long affair, was created to celebrate the Pilgrims’ first successful corn harvest.
 After a tumultuous journey at sea and months of malnutrition, this feast marked a positive shift for the settlers—a new beginning of sorts.

-If we believe that our body, mind, and spirit can achieve Oneness, we have to look at the invisible from a different angle.
+If we believe that our bodies, minds, and spirits can achieve Oneness, we have to look at the invisible from a different angle.
 In the big picture, there is always a purpose—it is all intended for good.

-So whether you are celebrating family, friends, good health or your own new beginning, we wish you a very Happy Thanksgiving.
+Whether you are celebrating family, friends, good health or your own new beginning, we wish you a very Happy Thanksgiving.